 |Projected Job Growth (2018 - 2028)||5% to 9%* (for business operations specialists)||14%**|

 Sources: *O*Net Online, **U.S. Bureau of Labor Statistics

 An individual with a degree in entrepreneurship or small business operations can work as a business consultant or management analyst.
 These professionals could work for an independent business, major corporation or non-profit agency.

 A business consultant provides advice about business issues, such as the development and implementation of business plans, how to streamline operations or how to expand into a new market.
 They give advice to management professionals, business owners and entrepreneurs.
 Some consultants work independently, while others work for a consulting firm.
 The majority of consultants have at least a bachelor's degree.

 Management analysts evaluate a business' systems, procedures and operations.
 They may also review a business' financial matters, such as the ratio of income to expenditures.
 An analyst's goal is to identify places needing improvement and to suggest ways to make a business operate more efficiently.
-The U.S. Bureau of Labor Statistics (BLS) projected a 14% growth in employment opportunities in this field over the 2014-2024 decade.
+The U.S. Bureau of Labor Statistics (BLS) projected a much faster than average employment growth of 14% in opportunities in this field over the 2018-2028 decade.

 Degree Options for Entrepreneurship or Business Administration